 - Big Bad: The Master is the one who sets things off with his attempt to gain Azal's powers.

 - Bilingual Bonus: The Doctor at one point is dubbed "The Great Wizard Qui-Quae-Quod".
 In Latin, qui, quae and quod are respectively the masculine, feminine and neuter forms of the pronoun "who".

 - Burn the Witch!: The locals try to do this to the Doctor.
-Ironically the local witch intervenes to stop them (with the help of Jo and Benton).
+Ironically the local witch intervenes to stop them (with the help of Benton).

-- Chekhov's Remote: Chekhov's Boomerang even: used to convince the townsfolk that the Doctor is a wizard and to recapture the Master.
+- Chekhov's Boomerang: The remote control unit for Bessie, used to convince the townsfolk that the Doctor is a wizard and to recapture the Master.

 - Closed Circle: Somewhat literally until UNIT breaks through.

 - Cold Iron: During their first encounter, the Doctor fends Bok off with an iron trowel.
 It's suggested that this only works because Bok expects it to.

 - Collapsing Lair: The church blows up at the end.